How To Import A Client Certificate To Firefox

 You should then see your newly imported certificate under the Your Certificates collection of your Firefox Certificate Manager.

 That's it!
-In our next post, I'll show you how to create and export a client certificate on JSCAPE MFT Server as well as enable client certificate authentication for its HTTPS service.
+In our next post, I'll show you how to create and export a client certificate on JSCAPE MFT Server and enable client certificate authentication for its HTTPS service.
 Come back for that!

 In the meantime, you might also want to read: